Azure/azure-linux-extensions/CustomScript/README.md

 1. The storage account here is to store the scripts in `fileUris`.
 If the scripts are stored in the private Azure Storage, you should provide `storageAccountName` and `storageAccountKey`.
 You can get these two values from Azure Portal.
+*Currently only general purpose storage accounts are supported.
+We intend to add support for the new [Azure Cool Blob Storage](https://azure.microsoft.com/en-us/blog/introducing-azure-cool-storage/) in the near future.
+See #161*
 2. `commandToExecute` in protected settings can protect your sensitive data.
 But `commandToExecute` should not be specified both in public and protected configurations.